martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 ### Query in storage in version 4 and beyond

 No changes for this particular field in search queries.
 From the query perspective, it is possible to remove `clientTemplateId` from the message definition.
-Note that this is a breaking change: Retaining presence of this field is still needed to be able to read old versions of the objects and migrate it to `clientScopeId`.
-The field definition should be kept as long as there may be a version smaller than 2 of the objects stored.
+Note that this is a breaking change: Retaining presence of this field is still needed to be able to read older versions of objects and migrating it to `clientScopeId`.
+The field definition should be kept as long as there may be an object of _entity schema version_ lower than `2` stored.

 # Speeding up queries with indices

 Infinispan uses [`Apache Lucene`](http://lucene.apache.org/) technology to index values in caches.
-Entities that contains fields that are indexed are specified in the cache configuration.
+Entities that contain fields that are indexed are specified in the cache configuration.
 Fields that are indexed are then specified in message definitions.
-In Java, each field that is indexed is annotated with annotation `@Protodoc`, see the example below.
+In Java definition, each field that is indexed is annotated with annotation `@Protodoc`, see the example below.

 Cache configuration:
 ```xml